 About Us

-The Joint Regional Transportation Agency (JRTA) provides a collaborative forum responsible for long-range strategic transportation planning across the Halifax and surrounding communities.
 A key deliverable for the JRTA is the development and execution of the Regional Transportation Plan.

 Aerial of Lunenburg's waterfront facing toward the city at sunset in winter.